Throne of Glass

-Throne of Glass is a high fantasy novel series by American author Sarah J. Maas, beginning with the entry of the same name, released on August 2, 2012.
+Throne of Glass is an epic fantasy novel series by American author Sarah J. Maas, beginning with the entry of the same name, released on August 2, 2012.
 The story follows the journey of Celaena Sardothien, a teenage assassin in a corrupt kingdom with a tyrannical ruler, the King of Adarlan.
 As the story progresses, Celaena forms unexpected bonds and uncovers a conspiracy amidst her adventures.
 The series concluded with the eighth book in October 2018.

 The series appeared on the New York Times Best Seller list, and was optioned by Hulu and Disney-ABC Domestic Television for a television series adaptation by Mark Gordon in 2016, but nothing came forward and the rights went back to the author.

 Overview

 Throne of Glass follows Celaena Sardothien, an 18-year-old assassin in the Kingdom of Adarlan.
 After a year of suffering for her crimes in a slave camp called Endovier, she accepts the offer of Crown Prince Dorian Haviliard, the King of Adarlan's son, to compete with other assassins and thieves for a chance to serve as the King's Champion, and eventually gain her freedom after six years in the King's service.
 This leads her to form unexpected bonds with both Dorian and Chaol, the Captain of the Guard.
 Over time, Celaena is drawn into a conspiracy and a series of battles, leading to discoveries surrounding both the Kingdom and herself.